Read all about the problems with plastic waste, in the article excerpts which follow, and also go and read the full articles at the linked websites:

 THE scale of Britain’s plastic packaging nightmare was laid bare yesterday as figures revealed more than a million tonnes was dumped in 2016.

-Just 44.9 per cent of 2.26million tonnes of plastic waste was recycled – almost half the rate for paper and cardboard, the Department for Environment admitted.
+One of the biggest problems with plastic waste is that the recycling rate being achieved is low.
+Just 44.9 per cent of 2.26 million tonnes of plastic waste was recycled – almost half the rate for paper and cardboard, the Department for Environment admitted.

 It came as green campaigners united to demand the Government set new “ambitious and legally binding” targets to deal with Britain’s ever growing “packaging waste mountain”.